Animal House: Precursors and legacy

 The film has caused many parents to worry about their children joining fraternities and sororities.
-One writer suggested, half-seriously, that the film's impact was such that future college students seeking to emulate Delta House's antics in real life led to "a drop of American college students’ GPA's an average of .18 grade points, per semester".
+One writer suggested, half-seriously, that the film's impact was such that future college students seeking to emulate Delta House's antics in real life led to "a drop of American college students' GPA's an average of .18 grade points, per semester".

-On the left-wing and counterculture side, the film included references to topical political matters like President Harry S. Truman's decision to drop atomic bombs on Hiroshima and Nagasaki, Richard Nixon, the Vietnam war, and the civil rights movement.
-Precursors of this counterculture subversive humor in film were two non-"college movies", M*A*S*H, a 1970 satirical dark comedy, and The Kentucky Fried Movie, a 1977 formless comedy consisting of a series of sketches (which was also directed by Landis).
+On the left-wing and counterculture side, the film included references to topical political matters like President Harry S. Truman's decision to drop atomic bombs on Hiroshima and Nagasaki, Richard Nixon, the Vietnam War, and the civil rights movement.
+Precursors of this counterculture subversive humor in the film were two non-"college movies", M*A*S*H, a 1970 satirical dark comedy, and The Kentucky Fried Movie, a 1977 formless comedy consisting of a series of sketches (which was also directed by Landis).

 At the start of Twilight Zone: The Movie (1983), also directed by John Landis, a scene set in Vietnam includes a soldier saying "I told you guys, we shouldn't have shot Lieutenant Neidermeyer."

+Twisted Sister lead singer Dee Snider has cited the movie to be one of his favorites.
+Several references to the movie are included in two Twisted Sister music videos in 1984: We're Not Gonna Take It and I Wanna Rock.
+Both music videos feature Mark Metcalf, playing a stern authority figure with a personality similar to Neidermeyer.
+In We're Not Gonna Take It, Metcalf plays a stern father named Douglas C., who gives his rebellious son a dressing-down, in a manner similar to Neidermeyer does to Flounder during the cadet inspection, including calling him "worthless and weak".
+In I Wanna Rock, Metcalf plays a teacher, who confronts a student for having a Twisted Sister logo drawn on his textbook, saying "What kind of a man desecrates a defenseless textbook?
+I've got a good mind to slap your fat face!" (echoing Neidermeyer's line "What kind of man hits a defenseless animal?
+I've got a good mind to smash your fat face in!"
+At the end of the video, he crawls into the office of the principal, played by fellow Animal House actor Stephen Furst, who reprises one of his lines from the movie "Oh boy, is this great!"